mirkenstein/cb-pt-demo/README.md

 # MRF File Schema
 They are large files that are commonly reach tens of gigabytes each.
+Here are the CMS guidelines for the schem [https://github.com/CMSgov/price-transparency-guide/tree/master/schemas/in-network-rates](https://github.com/CMSgov/price-transparency-guide/tree/master/schemas/in-network-rates)
-The files structure has the following schema.
+The files structure looks like this...

 ### Top Level File Structure
 ```json